EXPLAINER: How Ida can be so deadly 1000 miles from landfall

 Natural and some man-made ingredients came together, causing the weakened but still soggy remnants of Hurricane Ida to devastate the Northeast more than 1,000 miles (1,600 kilometers) away from its landfall.

 This sort of distant and deadly flooding from hurricanes has happened before, and meteorologists had warned that Ida could cause it.
+But the head of the National Weather Service said the storm’s onslaught of rain was so strong and came so quickly that it overwhelmed the region’s ability to cope with the downpour.

 Although Ida had lost most of its 150 mph (240 kph) wind force, the storm kept its strong rainy core.
 Then it merged with a wet and strengthening non-tropical storm front, according to meteorologists and atmospheric scientists.